Surya-Kant-6Sense/Demo_Extensions/Assets/README.md

 # Assets Folder

 ## Purpose:
-The **assets** folder contains media files used in the **6Sight Extensions**.
+The **assets** folder contains media files used in the **Extensions**.
 These assets primarily include icons and images required for the user interface of the extension.

 ## Files:
 - **feedback-icon.png**: This icon represents the Feedback Extension and is used in the Tableau Extension Gallery and throughout the extension’s user interface.